 Method 2.
 Restore Windows 10 image to new hard drive with AOMEI Backupper

-It also allows you to perform offline restore via bootable media or AOMEI PXE tool when your system is not working.
 More so, you can restore Windows 10 system image to different computer , even with different hardware.
-However, you need the help of Universal Restore feature and this feature only available on the paid version, such as, AOMEI Backupper Professional.
+However, you need the help of Universal Restore feature and this feature is only available on the paid version, such as, AOMEI Backupper Professional.

-How to restore Windows 10 system image to new hard drive?
+Step by step guide: Windows 10 system image restore to new hard drive

 Step 2.
-Under Restore tab, click Select Image File to find the image on your device and hit Next.
+Under Restore tab, click Select Image File to find the image on your external drive and hit Next.

 Step 3.
-Select to restore the entire backup or a part, check the option Restore system to other location and click Next to continue.
+Tick restore this system backup and Restore system to other location, then click Next to continue.
 If you set a scheduled full/incremental/differential backup task, there will be a few backup image that you can choose.

 Step 4.
 Select a destination partition to restore t the image and click Next.

 Step 5.
-Click Start Restore to perform the restoration process.
+Click Start Restore to install OS on new hard drive.

 Plus: system image created by Windows built-in tool

-That’s all for Windows 10 backup and restore to new hard drive.
-You can make it with Windows built-in tool or with AOMEI Backupper.
-No matter what method you use, a repair disc or bootable media is needed if your system crash.
-If your computer does not have optical drive, you can create bootable media just with the USB flash drive.
+That’s all for how to restore Windows 10 image to new hard drive.
+You can make it with Windows built-in tool or AOMEI Backupper Standard.
+No matter what method you use, a bootable media is needed if your system crashes, Either optical drive or USB flash drive will be fine.